 What is an ESG Fund?

 An ESG fund is an investment option that lets investors use their money to fund companies supporting ethical and responsible practices.
-All companies included in ESG fund portfolios are carefully vetted using specific ESG criteria.
+All companies in ESG fund portfolios are carefully vetted using specific ESG criteria.

 For additional knowledge.
 Do you know the difference between ESG, SRI, and Impact Investing?